-Parents supported through the Intensive Stream will recommence in the program once their child is six months old.
+Participants supported through the Intensive Stream will recommence in the program once their child is six months old.

-How is a parent’s privacy protected?
+How is a participant’s privacy protected?

-Can parents change their provider?
+Can participants change their provider?

-Can parents volunteer for ParentsNext?
+Can parents and carers volunteer for ParentsNext?

 Are there specified hours of activity?

-Do parents pay to participate in ParentsNext?
+Do participants pay to participate in ParentsNext?

-Participation in ParentsNext is free for parents.
+Participation in ParentsNext is free.

-Providers servicing Intensive Stream participants have access to other funds for parents to engage in activities like training, mentoring and professional services.
+Providers servicing Intensive Stream participants have access to funds for parents to engage in activities like training, mentoring and professional services.